Donate Now Trail Supporters

 45 Trail Ambassadors provided their time, skills and energy to be the 'Cheer Leaders' for the rail trail campaign.
 Thank you Trail Ambassadors!

 Many other groups and individuals worked, even prior to the fundraising campaign to make the trail a reality.
 This includes contributions to the “Yes” campaign in Lake Country, many in-kind donations, political support, good will and vision to move the project forward.
 Thank you to everyone who played a role!

-Thanks to everyone's efforts, the campaign to build the rail trail raised $7.8 million with no overhead costs.
-The only costs to raise the money were banking/credit card fees totalling $73,000.
+Thanks to the efforts of all, the campaign to build the rail trail raised $7.8 million with no overhead costs.
+The only fundraising costs were banking/credit card fees totalling $73,000.
 The rest of the money went to trail development.
 What a community achievement!